 There are some instances where it might be beneficial to cash in your pension early.
 For example, if you have several pensions and one of them is very low in value, you may decide to cash this one in.
 You could use it to pay off a mortgage or debt, take a holiday or buy a big-ticket item.

 Recently, there has been a rise in companies claiming you can release money from your pension before you turn 55.
 You should be extremely wary of any company that says they can do this.
-This can result in hefty taxation and fees and is not recommended.
+This can result in hefty taxes and fees and is not recommended.

 Decisions around your pension should not be rushed into.
 An independent financial adviser will help you make informed decisions that are right for you.
 At Rockwood Financial Solutions, we look at your individual situation and make recommendations based on your needs now and in the future.

 If you need help with any aspect of financial planning then get in touch.
 Speak to a professional financial adviser at Rockwood before you decide whether to cash in your pension early.
 You can do so by calling 0330 332 2679 or contacting us here.